nethacker/scalable-ubuntu-flask-gunicorn-nginx/README.md

 * Gunicorn Timeout value is set to 30 seconds and keepalive is set to 2 seconds
 * NGINX is set to use 8 buffers and 24K size per buffer when reading a response from the proxied server for a single connection
 * NGINX is set to 4k buffer size used for headers from the pool
+* NGINX worker_processes are set to "auto" for detecting number of cores and setting that value